The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Interpretation and physical modeling

 \subsection{Pair Opacity Break in Impulsive Relativistic Outflows - the $f_{BG}$ model}

-Here we rely on the model of \citet{2008ApJ...677...92G}, which features emission from an expanding ultra-relativistic spherical thin shell (of width $\ll R/\Gamma^2$).
-Such a thin shell may correspond to a thin cooling region behind an internal shock within the outflow, in which fast cooling of the electrons is typically expected.
-The emission is assumed to be isotropic in the rest frame of the shell, where the comoving luminosity scales as a power law with the dimensionless comoving photon energy $\varepsilon'=E'_{\rm ph}/m_ec^2$ and with the emission radius $R$, $L'_{\varepsilon'}\propto(\varepsilon')^{1-\alpha}R^b$.
-The emission is assumed to start at a radius $R_0$ and end at a radius $R_0+\Delta R$, where the fractional radial width of the emission region, $\Delta R/R_0$, is an important physical parameter that determines how impulsive the emission is -- the smaller $\Delta R/R_0$ the more impulsive the emission.
-The Lorentz factor (LF) of the shell is assumed to vary as a power law with radius, $\Gamma\propto R^{-m/2}$.
+The model of \citet{2008ApJ...677...92G} features an expanding ultra-relativistic spherical thin shell.
+The emission, which may arise from internal shock heated electrons, is assumed to be isotropic in the shell's comoving frame.
+Its comoving luminosity scales as a power law with dimensionless energy $\varepsilon'=E'_{\rm ph}/m_ec^2$, where $m_e$ is the electron mass and $c$ is the speed of light, and with radius $R$, $L'_{\varepsilon'}\propto(\varepsilon')^{1+\beta}R^b$, where $\beta$ is the (high-energy) photon index.
+The shell's Lorentz factor (LF) is also assumed to vary as a power law with radius, $\Gamma\propto R^{-m/2}$.
+The emission episode lasts between radii $R_0$ and $R_0+\Delta R$, where the fractional radial width $\Delta R/R_0$ determines how impulsive the emission is.

-The optical depth to pair production ($\gamma\gamma\to e^+e^-$), $\tau_{\gamma\gamma}$, is calculated for each test photon (emitted at some radius $R_0\leq R\leq R_0+\Delta R$ and at an angle $\theta$ from the line of sight and from the radial direction) by calculating the appropriate integral along its path to the distant observer.
-The radiation field is calculated accounting at each point along the test photon's trajectory for the corresponding contribution to the pair opacity.
-The local contribution to the flux that reaches the distant observer from the emission at any given radius and angle from the line of sight, $(R,\theta)$, is then suppressed by a factor of $\exp(-\tau_{\gamma\gamma})$.